top of page

 • Caring for a completely dependent human

-And in Perth especially, many families are doing this without nearby support.
+And in Perth especially, many families are navigating this without nearby support.
+That’s where a postpartum doula can make a real difference.

 So… Are Postpartum Doulas Worth the Money?

+Short answer: for many families—yes.
 But let’s break it down in a way that actually helps you decide.

 1. You’re Paying for Experience (Not Just Time)

 When you hire a postpartum doula, you’re not just paying for hours.
+You’re paying for:

 • Experience with newborns and postpartum recovery